immortal/docs/post/retries.md

 retries: 3
 ```

-> by default retries is set to 0, runs forever
+> by default retries is set to -1, runs forever, if set to 0 it will exit after terminating the process

 ## IMMORTAL_EXIT